b23r0/raknet-python/README.md

 # Build

-The RaknetClient and RaknetServer classes are JS wrappers for the internal RaknetSocket and RaknetListener classes implemented in Rust in src/.
+The RaknetClient and RaknetServer classes are Python wrappers for the internal RaknetSocket and RaknetListener classes implemented in Rust in src/.
 All methods use asynchronous wrappers.

 ```py